-The DNS program encourages the learner in various ways to become aware and practice their humanity.
+The DNS programme encourages the learner in various ways to become aware and practice their humanity.
 It takes the students to parts of the world where they meet the Poor, who are experiencing the lack of necessities that most of us never had to fight for.
-Students realize the need of humanity and solidarity when traveling in Africa, when going to work with refugees, when creating projects for marginalized parts of society, when living together with disabled or challenged adults and youngsters.
+Students realise the need of humanity and solidarity when traveling in Africa, when going to work with refugees, when creating projects for marginalised parts of society, when living together with disabled or challenged adults and youngsters.

 DNS gives a wide perspective on the needs of people in the world and it awakens the capacity of practicing humanity as future teachers and active citizens of our world.